epic-gateway/true-ingress/README.md

 ## Description

-PFC consists of 2 binaries, one attached to ingress queue and one attached to egress queue of network interface.
+PFC consists of 2 binaries, one that encapsulates packets, and one that decapsulates.
 Both can be configured to perform certain tasks.
 They use shared maps to allow configuration from control plane.
-There is set if userspace CLIs to read and write data into maps.

 ### Limitations